MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/rsc-overview.md

 * [RSC permissions for a user access](#rsc-permissions-for-a-user-access): includes permission for users to access different resources.

 > [!NOTE]
-> The features associated with some of the permissions listed here might not be generally available (GA).
+> The features associated with some permissions listed here might not be generally available (GA).

 ### RSC permissions for a team